splunk/public-o11y-docs/synthetics/browser-test/browser-test-results.rst

 The filmstrip is at the top of the :guilabel:`Run results` for a single run.
 It offers frames  from the video taken at the frequency you choose and filtered by synthetic transaction, page, or step:

 * To set the frequency of screenshots, select a value from the :guilabel:`Frequency` pull-down menu.
-Supported frequencies are 100 milliseconds, 500 milliseconds, and one second.
+Supported frequencies are 100 milliseconds, 500 milliseconds, and 1 second.
 * To filter the filmstrip to show a subset of images, select a value from the Filter by synthetic transaction, page, or step menu.

 For optimal performance and display in the filmstrip, limit your browser test to a maximum  of 35 steps.